The Army Combat Fitness Test (ACFT): Standards, Scoring and FAQs

 ACFT Body Fat Assessment Exemption

 In March 2023, the US Army released a directive regarding exemptions from body fat assessments based on ACFT performance.
-Soldiers that secure a score of 540 or above and have a minimum score of 80 in each event are no longer required to undergo a body fat assessment.
+Soldiers that secure a score of 540 or above and have a minimum score of 80 in each event are no longer required to undergo a body fat assessment, regardless of the soldier’s gender, height, and weight.

 The change was instituted after a study concluded that soldiers with high volumes of lean muscle mass could fail a body fat assessment that’s outlined in Army Regulation 600-9.
-In order to combat erroneous flagging of those soldiers, those who score exceptionally well on the ACFT – which essentially proves an appropriate degree of physical fitness – the exemption was created.

 ADVERTISEMENT

-Are Pregnant or Postpartum Soldiers Required to Take the ACFT?
+Are pregnant or postpartum soldiers required to take the ACFT?

 Soldiers are exempt from taking the ACFT while pregnant.
 Additionally, postpartum soldiers are exempt for 365 days after the conclusion of a pregnancy, whether that involves birth or perinatal loss.